Friday, September 26, 2025

 From the famous dessert trolley at Ballymaloe House

 There will be detours, of course.
 One that I like - you may need a driver here - is to head towards Ballyvolane House near Castlelyons.
-Lots to do here, including fishing and glamping, and it is also the home of Bertha's Revenge Gin!
+Lots to do here, including fishing and glamping, and it was here that the famous Bertha's Revenge Gin was born!

 Be sure and call to the 200-year-old O'Mahony's Pub in Watergrasshill.
 Superb local food and drink, music also, extensive sheltered outdoor areas and ways and means to keep the kids happy.

-You must stop in Ballymaloe, the home of modern Irish food.
+You must stop in Ballymaloe, the home of modern Irish food, home also for the annual Festival of Food.
 You could spend a day here.
-Maybe an overnight stay to sample the world-renowned cooking.
+Maybe an overnight stay as well to sample the world-renowned cooking.
 Call to the café for a mid-afternoon or mid-morning coffee.
 And don’t forget Golden Bean coffee roaster Marc Kingston is also based here.
-Be sure to take a look at the impressive Cookery School gardens, not forgetting the Shell House and their truck cafe during the summer.
+Be sure to take a look at the impressive Cookery School gardens nearby, not forgetting the Shell House.

-After all that exercise, treat yourself to a gorgeous meal at Michelin-noted CUSH or Seachurch (with its Grab and Go Café).
-Don't overlook the Trawl Door (shop, café, ice-cream and deli) and the Trawler Boyz behind the Blackbird Pub.
-Enjoy lunch at Carewswood Café in the Castlemartyr garden centre of the same name and do check out their plants!
-Like to stay here for a night, then check out the Castlemartyr Resort.
+After all that exercise, treat yourself to a gorgeous meal at Seachurch or the also excellent Salty Dog that overlooks the harbour.
+Don't forget the Trawler Boyz behind the Blackbird Pub.
+Enjoy lunch at Carewswood Café in the Castlemartyr garden centre of the same name and do check their plants!
+Like to stay here for a night, then check out the Castlemartyr Resort (where you can enjoy your lunch in the Canopy).

 View from the Bayview Terrace